Welcome and thanks for visiting my humble place on the internet.

 I consider myself very capable in programming.
 I'm not focused on one language which makes it relatively easy for me to pickup a new language.
 I learn myself programming concepts instead the language.

 array.length = 5;

-I love Linux and I have been using it personally for 6 years and professionally for 5 years.
+I love Linux and I have been using it personally for 7+ years and professionally for 5 years.
 Where since beginning 2019 I personally run fully on Linux, where I migrated my gaming PC to POP!_OS 20.04.
 I also have experience running Linux server.
 Where Debian/Ubuntu has my preference, but I'm always curious for the next big thing!

 Yep, This is not a skill I'm proud of, But once I'm going on a project I'm excited for I sometimes work long hours.
 In my current job I used to make easily 12+ hours days for a week long.

 Now I have stopped doing such a long hours due to pay, I still see myself work for hours on personal projects.